-I always sift cocoa when I’m using it, to avoid having lumps of cocoa in my batter.
-And when make zucchini bread, I always get out the salad spinner and spin out as much water as I can.
+🍰 Whenever I make baked goods with zucchini, I always get out the salad spinner and spin out as much water as possible!

-If you wanted, you could even add a simple chocolate glaze to dress up the bread even more.
+You can even add a simple chocolate glaze to dress up this simple cake even more!

 Chocolate Zucchini Bundt Cake